Witnessing downsizing in the making: quiescent and breathing galaxies at the dawn of the Universe: SED-fitting library

 \section{SED-fitting library}

 The SED-fitting runs with \textsc{zphot} were performed using a library of galaxy models created with the parameters listed in Table \ref{zphotlib}.
 We used \citet{Bruzual2003} stellar libraries and included emission lines as described in \citet{Castellano2014} and \citet{Schaerer2009}, with \citet{Calzetti2000} extinction law, \citet{Salpeter1955} IMF and \citet{Fan2006} IGM absorption.
 We included three SFH functions: namely, top-hat (TH in short, with constant SFR before the epoch of quenching and SFR=0 after it), exponentially declining ($\tau$, with SFR$\propto t^2 e^{-t/\tau}$).
-For all the models, we allowed for metallicities ranging from 2\% to 250\% solar, and dust extinction $E(B-V)$ ranging from 0 to 1.

 We only included models with meaningful configurations (e.g., the age must be lower than the age of the Universe at the considered redshift, etc.).
 We also removed redundant models (for example, at early ages exponentially declining SFHs with large values of $\tau$ are essentially equivalent to top-hat SFHs).
 Figure \ref{lib_sfh} shows the SFHs of the models in the library, with each line representing a model with a given value of the parameter $\tau$ in the functional form of the SFH.
 We included five metallicities, with values ranging from 2\% to 250\% $Z_{\odot}$ (see Sect. \ref{colmet}), and we allowed for $E(B-V)$ values from 0 to 1, with a step of 0.1.